What type of rental properties do you manage?

 How big is your staff?

-Our team consists of: A Licensed real estate broker and an administrative staff, along with a core group of highly qualified vendors that are licensed by the state of Colorado.
+Our team consists of: A Licensed real estate broker and 3 licensed real estate associates and administrative staff, along with a core group of highly qualified vendors that are licensed by the state of Colorado.

 Why should I hire you as my Property Management Company?